Breaking the Metric Voting Distortion Barrier: Maximal Lotteries

 \begin{claim} $s_{D(I) \cg D(I^c)} \leq \frac12$. \end{claim}

 \begin{proof} Intuitively, this is true because if it were the case that $s_{D(I) \cg D(I^c)} > \frac12$ then $D(I)$ could strictly beat $D$, contradicting the fact that it is an equilibrium.

 The proof of the claim relies on two facts.
 For any distribution $X$ over the candidates, we have \begin{enumerate} \item $s_{X \cg D} \leq \frac12$, and \item $s_{X \cg X} = \frac12$. \end{enumerate} The first follows by definition of $D$ being an equilibrium, and the second follows by symmetry.
-Then we have that by the law of conditional expectation,
+Then by the law of conditional expectation,

 which means that $s_{D(I) \cg D(I^c)} \leq \frac12$ as claimed. \end{proof}

 Note that, applying the claim with $I$ replaced with $I^c$ we can in fact conclude that $s_{D(I) \cg D(I^c)} = s_{D(I^c) \cg D(I)} = \frac12$.